btakita/bang-bang/README.markdown

       end
     end

-Defining the route methods allows certain code editors & ides to locate the definition of action.
+Defining the route methods allows certain code editors & IDEs to locate the definition of action.

     uris.about_us # /about-us